 The last three numbers (ZZZ) tell what kind of account it is (business, checking, savings, etc.)

 Sending money through your bank or even through some money transferring service, could leave you out of pocket due to the markup they add on the exchange rate.
+Wise moves money with the real mid-market rate, the same one you’d see on Google, ensuring you get the most bang for your buck.
+All you pay is a small, fair transfer fee that’s spelled out up front.

 With all this information at hand, sending money to Australia or New Zealand should go off without a hitch.